Ultraman Mebius & Ultraman Brothers: Plot

 Alien Zarab then proceeds to enact the next part of the plan.
 He kidnaps Aya and assumes her form to poison Mirai with a phony drink.
 As Mirai struggles, Zarab disguises himself as Ultraman Mebius and rampages across Kobe, much to Takato's shock.
 Mirai manages to regain his strength and transforms into Mebius.
 He confronts Zarab, exposes him as an impostor and destroys him before giving Takato a peace sign, but is still too weakened and is captured in a crystal cross by Alien Guts.
 With Mebius imprisoned, the other Ultra Brothers decide to transform to help him despite their low energy.

 They battle Guts and Nackle and seemingly beat them before freeing Mebius.
 However, Guts and Nackle rise again and reveal they wanted to lure the Ultra Brothers in order to catch them.
 The two aliens imprison the Ultra Brothers in crystal crosses and proceed to syphon their energy to revitalize Yapool before tossing Mebius away, who turns back into Mirai.

 Weakened, Mirai comes across Takato, and, regaining his courage, transforms into Mebius before the boy's eyes.
 He confronts Guts and Nackle once again, destroying the former and releasing the Ultra Brothers from their crosses.
 However, it is too late, and Yapool and U-Killersaurus are successfully released from their prison.
 As Alien Nackle boasts about his triumph, he is abruptly killed by U-Killersaurus, and Yapool reveals the Alien Union were nothing but pawns he manipulated to release him.
 U-Killersaurus then rises from the ground in a towering, gargantuan form called U-Killersaurus Neo, and a battle between it and the Ultramen ensues.

 As the Ultra Brothers and Mebius struggle to fight the beast, Commander Zoffy and Ultraman Taro descend from the sky, restore the energy of their comrades and join them in the fray.
 As Mebius tries to shoot a beam at U-Killersaurus Neo, he notices the creature is keeping an unconscious Aya imprisoned within the crystal on its forehead.
 After revealing this, the other Ultramen fuse with Mebius, turning him into Mebius Infinity who quickly manages to save Aya and destroy U-Killersaurus in the process.
 Heavily weakened, Yapool vanishes into nothingness.

 With U-Killersaurus and Yapool destroyed and the city saved, Mirai prepares to return to the Phoenix Nest base.
 Takato, with his faith restored, vows to become a member of GUYS when he grows up, while Aya grows suspicious of Mirai's true identity and suggests they should see each other again.
-Mirai says goodbye to them both and goes back to the base with the rest of the crew, while the Ultra Brothers fly back to the Land of Light.
+Mirai says goodbye to them both and returns to the base with the rest of the crew, while the Ultra Brothers fly back to the Land of Light.